JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2023_07.md

 <img src="/image/article/Luz_y_Vida/LyV_2023_08/Editorial-jul23-2.jpg" alt="Editorial jul23-2" width="350">
 </figure>

 By this time Ganid had begun to notice that his tutor was spending his leisure time in this unusual personal ministry to his fellowmen, and he sought to find out the reason for this constant activity.
 He asked: “Why do you spend all your time talking to strangers?”
 Jesus replied: “Ganid, to one who knows God no man is a stranger.
 In the experience of finding the Father in heaven you discover that all men are your brothers, and what is so strange about rejoicing in the company of a newly discovered brother?
-To associate with our brothers and sisters, to learn their problems, and to learn to love them is the supreme experience of living.”
-[UB 130:2.6](/en/The_Urantia_Book/130#p2_6)
+To associate with our brothers and sisters, to learn their problems, and to learn to love them is the supreme experience of living.” <a id="a79_645"></a>[UB 130:2.6](/en/The_Urantia_Book/130#p2_6)

 It was this close association with his fellow men, young and old, Jew and Gentile, that gave him the opportunity to become acquainted with the human race.
-Jesus was well educated in that he thoroughly understood men and dearly loved them.
-[UB 123:5.8](/en/The_Urantia_Book/123#p5_8)
+Jesus was well educated in that he thoroughly understood men and dearly loved them. <a id="a81_239"></a>[UB 123:5.8](/en/The_Urantia_Book/123#p5_8)

 We see how a true creator God comes to Earth and does not show himself to be overbearing in his supreme power, but rather close and kind, friendly and understanding in the face of our problems and experiences.
 “He understood men deeply and loved them dearly.”
 He spoke and listened to all kinds of people: caravan drivers, prostitutes, an emperor, fishermen or small children.
 All human beings interested him.